 The floral array (flower area) appears as a moderately dense spike, composing the upper 1/3 of the plant, with the tightly spaced flowers mostly obscuring the stem in two of the three classified varieties.
 Flower heads are stalkless and open from the top of the stem downward.

-Flowers: Each flowerhead holds 3 to 8 florets which have a pinkish purple 5-lobed corollas whose lobes spread when open and without hair, but the corolla tube may have hair on the inside base.
+Flowers: Each flowerhead holds 3 to 8 florets which have a pinkish purple 5-lobed corolla whose lobes, without hair, spread when open, but the corolla tube may have hair on the inside base.
 The stamens number 5 and are united part way up the corolla tube and are slightly exserted but the style is lighter colored and much longer and deeply bifurcated.
 The phyllaries around the outside of the flower head are in 3 to 6 series, generally oblong-ovate, with tips pointed to rounded, not translucent, green in color with some purplish colors on the inner ones and finely hairy on the margins.

 Varieties: There are three varieties of this plant - see details at bottom of the page.

-Habitat: Dotted Blazing Star grows from an elongated corm structure, which can have multiple stems and which can become rhizomatous and produce additional plants.
+Habitat: Dotted Blazing Star grows from an elongated corm structure, which can have multiple stems and which can become rhizomatous and produce additional plants via the rhizomes.
 For good plant growth, full sun and dry-mesic to dry conditions are required.
 This is dry prairie plant, sending down deep roots, (some measured to 16 feet) even doing well in sandy soils.
-Seeds germinate best in the following spring or the following fall.
-Otherwise a period of 30 days cold stratification is required.
+Fresh sown seeds germinate best in the following Spring or the following Fall.
+Otherwise a period of 30 days cold stratification is required, which Winter provides if Fall sown.
 This blazing star blooms in August into September.

 Comparisons: Of the shorter growing Blazing Stars with dense flower spikes and gland dotted leaves, L. spicata, Dense Blazing Star, may look similar but the leaves are larger and the phyllaries are much different - smaller, oblong and without marginal hair.